GoogleCloudPlatform/cloud-ops-sandbox/terraform/README.md

 Monitoring Examples
 --------------------------------------------------------------------------------

-To provision monitoring examples for the stackdriver sandbox, navigate to the `monitoring` folder and run the command `terraform apply`.
+To provision monitoring examples for the Stackdriver Sandbox, navigate to the `monitoring` folder and run the command `terraform apply`.
 Please note that in order to run this command you must have first created a [Monitoring Workspace] for the Google Cloud Project.